Portland / Vancouver Metro – The Dalles – Hermiston OR & Tri Cities WA

 • Need Pumping: It is important to have your tank pumped regularly to keep your system functioning properly and avoid backups.
 Septic pumping can start at $250 for a simple pump but can increase if other issues arise.

-Professional Septic Services
+Professional Septic Inspection Services

 Septic inspections are an essential part of maintaining a healthy and efficient septic system.
-By scheduling regular inspections of their system, homeowners can identify potential issues early on, prevent costly repairs, and ensure the longevity of their septic system.
-For over 40 years, Speedy Septic has been serving both residential and commercial customers in Oregon and Washington.
-Our technicians are not only fully licensed, bonded and insured, they have the experience and knowledge to handle any septic issue quickly and efficiently.
-Don’t wait until problems arise!
-Contact Speedy Septic today to schedule your septic inspection and protect your septic system and your home.
-Back to Septic Services
+By scheduling regular inspections, homeowners can identify potential issues early on, prevent costly repairs, and ensure efficiency and longevity.
+For over 40 years, Speedy Septic has served both residential and commercial customers in Oregon and Washington.
+Our technicians are fully licensed, bonded and insured – and they have the experience and knowledge to handle any septic issue quickly and efficiently.

 Septic Inspection in Portland OR and Vancouver WA